xyzjesper/LinkRouter/README.md

 -   `linkrouter_404_requests{route="..."}` — Counter of requests that resulted in a 404 Not Found, labeled by the originally requested route.

 Metrics follow the Prometheus exposition format, and can be scraped directly by Prometheus or queried via tools like Grafana.
+[Example Grafana Dashboard](example-grafana-dashboard.json)

 ### Example Prometheus Scrape Config
 ```yaml